Sports Medicine and Movement Lab – Gretchen Oliver, Ph.D.

 The Sports Medicine and Movement Lab conducted a study with the U.S. Polo Association analyzing about 20 men and women polo players.
 The lab is also working with the U.S. Polo Association Player Development program to provide evidence-based exercises to improve player development.

-Dr. Oliver traveled to Sheridan, WY to work with USPA Player Development.
-USPA is beginning to implement pre-riding programs, developed by Dr. Oliver, for their youth athletes.
+Gretchen Oliver, Ph.D., FACSM, ATC, traveled to Sheridan, WY in the summer of 2017 to work with USPA Player Development.
+USPA is beginning to implement pre-riding programs, developed by Oliver, for their youth athletes.
 Additionally, work is being done on the effects of the pre-riding programs and their swing mechanics and riding posture.

 This is Research 2016